Confused Environmentalist Khloé Kardashian Is Listening, Learning

 Khloe Kardashian talking about people using water bottles like her and her family don’t use 15k balloons every fucking event…. pic.twitter.com/mqWV5mhE3w— randomstan (@randomstan14) June 7, 2021

 Kardashian’s sister Kim also bravely decided to cut out plastic water bottles recently.
 In a refrigerator tour she shared on Instagram in 2020, Kim revealed that she now strictly drinks bottled brands like Voss and Flow water, which come in glass bottles and paper cartons, respectively.
 These brands might be “better” than plastic options, but they do still have an environmental impact.
 “Positioning cartons as a great alternative to bottles is a false choice,” wrote Grist columnist Umbra Fisk.
 “Single-use water containers are hugely wasteful of raw materials and energy, no matter what they’re made of.”
 Most importantly, many of Kim’s followers won’t be able to splurge on this kind of switch.
-A pack of 24 Voss bottles costs $30, whereas a 24-pack of Poland Spring bottles costs around $5.99.
+A pack of 24 Voss bottles costs £44.99.

 While Kardashian isn’t wrong that plastic water bottles often end up in landfills, her out-of-touch statement is a little too reminiscent of the aggravating idea that, on an individual level, we’re all equally responsible for the dire state of our environment.
 Yes, we can make a serious impact by switching to reusable water bottles, but according to a 2017 report, just 100 companies have been responsible for over 70% of the world’s greenhouse gas emissions since 1988.